 At Quality Company Formations, our highly-trained team is equipped to handle the formalities of VAT registration for limited companies and LLPs in the UK.
 There are several ways that our VAT Registration Service can be purchased:

-- If you want to set up a limited company, you can order our Complete Package, which includes VAT registration.
+- If you want to set up a limited company, you can order our Fully Inclusive Package, which includes VAT registration.
 Alternatively, you can purchase any other company formation package and add our VAT Registration Service when you reach the checkout page.

 - If you are an existing customer, simply log in to your online client account to your online account, go to the SHOP area, and order our VAT Registration Service for just £39.99.